Design rules for controlling active topological defects: Controlling interacting defect collectives

 Having demonstrated the capability for controlling individual or a few defects, we extend our framework to address multidefect control at the collective level.
 To do so, we need to account for two additional features.
 The first is elastic forces between defects that take the form of Coulomb interactions, familiar from passive liquid crystal physics \cite{chaikin2000principles}.
 The second is the well known propensity of active nematics to develop chaotic flows and active turbulence (for sufficiently high activity, $|\alpha|\gg K\Gamma/\gamma$), accompanied by swirling $\pm 1/2$ defect pairs that spontaneously unbind and proliferate \cite{doostmohammadi2018active,shankar2022topological}.
 In the regime of many such unbound defects, a coarse-grained hydrodynamic approach for the defect gas is warranted.
-Following previous work by some of us \cite{shankar2018defect,shankar2019hydrodynamics}, we develop effective defect hydrodynamic equations that average over fluctuations on the scale of the mean defect spacing and the defect lifetime to describe the distribution of $\pm1/2$ defects in terms of smoothly varying fields such as their respective densities $\rho_{\pm}({\bf r},t)=\langle\sum_i\delta[{\bf r}-{\bf r}^{\pm}_i(t)]\rangle$ (${\bf r}^{\pm}_i$ is the position of the $i$th $\pm1/2$ defect; see SI).
-A key advance over Ref.~\cite{shankar2019hydrodynamics} is the inclusion of both a polarization field ${\bf p}({\bf r},t)=\langle\sum_i\hat{{\bf e}}_i\delta[{\bf r}-{\bf r}^{+}_i(t)]\rangle$ and a complex triatic order parameter $T_3({\bf r},t)=\langle\sum_i\Theta_3^i\delta[{\bf r}-{\bf r}^{-}_i(t)]\rangle$ to capture collective orientational ordering of $\pm1/2$ defects due to spatial activity gradients (see SI for details).
-We derive defect hydrodynamics by coarse-graining effective active particle-like dynamics for $\pm1/2$ defects (see SI for details) that combine activity gradient induced motility and rotations from Eqs.~\ref{uw1},~\ref{uw2} with passive elastic interactions and active collective torques (similar to previously derived torques in Ref.~\cite{shankar2018defect}).
-Defect interaction forces and torques are mediated by nematic distortions quantified by the smoothed phase gradient ${\bf v}_n=\langle\vec{\del}\theta\rangle$, where $\theta$ is the local nematic orientation (see SI for details).
+Following previous work by some of us \cite{shankar2018defect,shankar2019hydrodynamics}, we develop effective defect hydrodynamic equations that average over fluctuations on the scale of the mean defect spacing and the defect lifetime to describe the distribution of $\pm1/2$ defects in terms of smoothly varying fields such as their respective densities $\rho_{\pm}(\b{r},t)=\langle\sum_i\delta[\b{r}-\b{r}^{\pm}_i(t)]\rangle$ ($\b{r}^{\pm}_i$ is the position of the $i$th $\pm1/2$ defect; see SI for details).